Skip to main content

 Auditability

+Clean audit trail and easier accounting per user.
 Aggregated deposit analytics available via the /analytics endpoint

 Optional: Additional Security Layer